 Were you injured in an accident or other incident in Ocala, Florida?
 If so, you might be able to hold the responsible party accountable for your monetary losses and suffering by filing a personal injury claim.

 If you’re in this situation, you likely have many questions regarding your rights, options, and the compensation you can seek.
 Here, we answer questions our Ocala personal injury lawyers frequently receive.

 Contact our law office if you want to learn more about filing a personal injury claim or if you have further questions.

 What Is a Personal Injury Claim?

 A personal injury claim is a civil matter that arises when a party’s actions cause harm to someone else.
-The victim (plaintiff) can file a personal injury claim against the at-fault party (defendant) to recover compensation for the losses caused by the defendant’s actions.
+The victim (plaintiff) can file an injury claim against the at-fault party (defendant) to recover compensation for the losses caused by the defendant’s actions.

 - The defendant owed a duty of care to the plaintiff

 - The defendant breached their duty of care by failing to exercise reasonable caution (this is measured by what a reasonable person would’ve done under the circumstances)

 - The breach directly and proximately caused the plaintiff harm